Our Services

 If you experience any life-threatening or serious symptoms—such as breathing pauses, chest pain or profound daytime fatigue—seek immediate medical attention.
 Always discuss persistent or distressing sleep paralysis episodes with your physician to rule out serious causes and get personalized treatment.

 By understanding the mechanisms behind sleep paralysis and adopting targeted prevention and coping strategies, you can reduce the frequency and intensity of episodes.
 Remember, you're not alone in feeling paralyzed but awake, and help is available.
-Start by using this Medically approved LLM Symptom Checker Chat Bot for a quick assessment, then speak to your doctor about any concerns.
+Start by checking your symptoms with Ubie's AI-powered symptom checker to better understand your condition, then speak to your doctor about any concerns.

 (References)